jeredw/eniac-chess/easm.md

 b i
 g
 ```
 There are two new easm features in this program.
 First we bind `{a-limit}` to `a1` in order to make the `set` statement work, and we bind `{a-count}` to `a13` so our count variable can be conveniently printed.
-Second, the real `discriminatec` macro uses allocated dummies, meaning that it looks for free transcivers rather than trying to put all dummies on accumulator {a-dummy} as we wrote above.
+Second, the real `discriminatec` macro uses allocated dummies, meaning that it looks for free transcivers rather than trying to put all dummies on accumulator `{a-dummy}` as we wrote above.
 The `insert-deferred` statement tells easm that all other accumulator programs have been allocated, so whatever is left can be used.
-We'll discuss dummy allocation much more, below.
+We discuss [dummy allocation](#dummy-allocation) much more, below.

 It would be nice to use an accumulator just for discrimination as we do here, but we badly need the space.
 It's possible to store data in the accumulator when it's not currently being used for discrimination, with one important caveat: that accumulator must never send from the A output when the value is negative, or send from the S output when the value is positive.
 Otherwise, one or the other of the branch program lines would be triggered.